 Biodiversity: European scale

-Observed climate change impacts on biodiversity, an overview
+Observed climate change impacts on global biodiversity, an overview

 In 2016 the journal Science published an overview of climate change impacts on biodiversity: The broad footprint of climate change from genes to biomes to people (93).
 The section below presents a summary of this overview article.